What To Write In Sympathy Card?

 Silence from friends can hurt, says Buckstaff.
 “It is far better for friends to say something to someone who is grieving than to not say anything.
 Reaching out…is important to do, even if it feels awkward, even if you don’t know what to say.”

 Even if your message is short, “The simple act of sending the card lets your recipient know you care,” says the greeting card company Hallmark.
 “You can absolutely be brief and still come across as warm and caring.”

 Find a quiet place to sit down for a few minutes and reflect on the person who has died, as well as the person you’re sending the note to.
 Get comfortable with being uncomfortable, says Buckstaff, who makes tea and finds some chocolate when she’s facing this task.

-Then, write what you feel.
+Then, write what you feel in the sympathy card.
 Include something about the person who has died if you knew them, or included offers to help.
 For example:

 - Is there something you appreciated about the deceased?
 “Jane was always so positive, and she will be greatly missed,” or “Bob always had a kind word to say.”

 - Is there something he/she did for you or you participated in together?
 “I’ll always remember the time Tom and I went to Daytona after graduation.”

 - Offer to help.
 “Thinking of you.
 I’ll stop by the house Thursday to bring dinner” or “I’ll babysit the kids Monday.”